pakmanwg/smartthings-visonic-sensor/Tilt Sensor Instructions.md

   </p>

   - the switch will be closed when it is in vertical position and it will be opened when it is tilted away from vertical position.
-  - take out the motherboard of the visonic sensor and unsolder the relay from the motherboard, then solder the mercury switch to the motherboard.
+  - take out the motherboard of the visonic sensor, unsolder the contact relay and solder the mercury switch onto the motherboard.
 Adjust the position of the mercury switch head as show below

   <p align="center">
     <img src = "https://github.com/pakmanwg/smartthings-visonic-sensor/blob/master/IMG_2147.JPG" width=300 hspace=10/>
   </p>

-  - You can mount it vertically onto the garage door or mailbox door as shown, when the door open, the sensor will report open because the mercury switch will be opened at the same time.
+  - You can mount it vertically onto the garage door or mailbox door as shown.

   <p align="center">
     <img src = "https://github.com/pakmanwg/smartthings-visonic-sensor/blob/master/IMG_2146.JPG" width=300 hspace=10/>